vanadium-archive/browser/src/components/help/content/main.md

 the same server (including to mount tables), so the same service can be accessed via more than one name.

-Rooted and Relative Names
+Rooted and relative names
 -------------------------

 Names in Vanadium can either be *rooted* or *relative*.
 A rooted name begins with a slash (/), while a relative name does not.

-Rooted Names
+Rooted names
 ------------

 The name following the (required) initial slash of a rooted name is the *root*,